We can’t believe it has taken so long, but finally, the Balkans are starting to receive the type of attention it should as a tourist destination.

-The Balkan peninsula is a geographic region in the southeast of Europe usually consisting of a dozen or so countries: Croatia, Bosnia and Herzegovina, Slovenia, Serbia, Montenegro, Kosovo, Macedonia, Romania, Bulgaria, Albania, Greece, and the European part of Turkey.
-Although this is not defined, generally, these are the countries which are referred to as part of the Balkans.
+The Balkan peninsula is a geographic region in the southeast of Europe, usually consisting of a dozen or so countries: Croatia, Bosnia and Herzegovina, Slovenia, Serbia, Montenegro, Kosovo, Macedonia, Romania, Bulgaria, Albania, Greece, and the European part of Turkey.
+Although this is not defined, generally, these are the countries referred to as part of the Balkans.

 The easiest way to get around Europe, which we will explain in the article below, is via Eurail.
 And there is no better way to spend a month than with a Balkan itinerary to some of the best places to offer and a month-long Eurail Pass to get you there.

-A Eurail Pass is an all-inclusive train ticket giving you flexible routes to destinations all across Europe including the Balkans.
+A Eurail Pass is an all-inclusive train ticket giving you flexible routes to destinations across Europe, including the Balkans.
 You simply board the train you want to travel on and fill in the details as you go.

-It is a prepaid ticket which makes your life easier when traveling and can be as planned or as unplanned as you like.
-It allows you access to rail travel across 31 countries in Europe — with at least 10 of those being Balkans countries if not more depending on the area you define as the Balkans.
+It is a prepaid ticket that makes your life easier when traveling and can be as planned or as unplanned as you like.
+It allows you access to rail travel across 31 countries in Europe — with at least 10 of those being Balkans countries, if not more depending on the area you define as the Balkans.